- Sector: Engineering & Manufacturing | Apprenticeships | Engineering & Manufacturing | HAMEC

 If you don't yet have an employer you can still apply for an apprenticeship while you continue to look.
 We can offer you advice on how to successfully secure an apprenticeship with an employer.

 If you're keen to earn while you learn an apprenticeship is for you.
 The apprenticeship in Engineering is designed to meet the skills needs of employers.
 Apprenticeships are offered at Advanced and Higher level.
 Each level is designed to enable you to gain technical knowledge and real practical experience, along with functional and interpersonal skills.
 You'll learn these through a mix of learning in the workplace, formal off the job training and the opportunity to practice and embed new skills in a real work situation.
-As an apprentice at Harlow College you could be earning £12,156 to £18,000 a year.

 Am I ready to start?